Awassanan/product-management-system/README.md

 This is an inventory web application created using HTML5, CSS3, JavaScript, and the Bootstrap Framework.
 It enables users to manage their inventory by viewing all products, adding new products, updating existing products, and deleting products.

-Please note that this project is intended to be run locally on your machine.
-The server is not deployed, so you will need to clone the project and run the `server.js` file on `localhost:3000` before using the web app.
+This project is designed to run locally only.
+Before using it, please clone the repository.
+It's recommended to start by running server.js, followed by launching the web app with a live server extension.

 This project is part of Dev Init #2 by borntoDev, aiming to create a product management system using Node.js and Express.